mario-campos/emulate/README.md

 - :heavy_exclamation_mark: This Action is still very experimental :heavy_exclamation_mark:
 - Only `run.shell=bash` steps are propogated to the guest at the moment. `run.shell=python` will run in the host.
 - No support for Actions; just `run` steps.
+- GitHub-hosted-runner environment variables will be propogated to the BSD guest.